jaquelynhyde/Edge-Measurement-Utility/README.md

 # Edge Measurement Utility

-Created by Team Heliene USA as part of the IRE Fall 2024 Industry Design Project Elvis Enang
+Created by Team Heliene USA as part of the IRE Fall 2024 Industry Design Project\

+-Elvis Enang
-Hannah Adeyemi
+-Hannah Adeyemi
-Luhana Zorrilla
+-Luhana Zorrilla
-Jaquelyn E Hyde
+-Jaquelyn E Hyde

 # How to Use This Software (Standalone)
 1. Ensure your device is connected to a camera